Transport options in Exchange hybrid deployments

 Topic Last Modified: 2016-01-29

 In hybrid deployments, you can have mailboxes that reside in your on-premises Exchange organization and also in an Exchange Online organization.
 A critical component of making these two separate organizations appear as one combined organization to users and messages exchanged between them is hybrid transport.
-With hybrid transport, messages sent between recipients in either organization are authenticated, encrypted, and transferred using Transport Layer Security (TLS), and appear as “internal” to Exchange components such as transport rules, journaling, and anti-spam policies.
-Hybrid transport is automatically configured by the Hybrid Configuration wizard in Exchange 2013
+With hybrid transport, messages sent between recipients in either organization are authenticated, encrypted, and transferred using Transport Layer Security (TLS).
+These messages appear as “internal" to Exchange components such as transport rules, journaling, and anti-spam policies.
+Hybrid transport is automatically configured by the Hybrid Configuration wizard.

-For hybrid transport configuration to work with the Hybrid Configuration wizard, the on-premises SMTP endpoint that accepts connections from Microsoft Exchange Online Protection (EOP), which handles transport for the Exchange Online organization, must be an Exchange 2013 Client Access server or an Exchange 2013 or Exchange 2010 SP3 Edge Transport server.
+For hybrid transport configuration to work with the Hybrid Configuration wizard, the on-premises SMTP endpoint that accepts connections from Exchange Online must be a Mailbox server (Exchange 2016 and newer), Client Access server (Exchange 2013), Hub Transport server (Exchange 2010 and older), or an Edge Transport server (Exchange 2010 and newer).

 Inbound messages sent to recipients in both organizations from external Internet senders follow a common inbound route.
 Outbound messages sent from the organizations to external Internet recipients can either follow a common outbound route or can be sent via independent routes.

 You’ll need to choose how to route inbound and outbound mail when you plan and configure your hybrid deployment.
 The route taken by inbound and outbound messages sent to and from recipients in the on-premises and Exchange Online organizations depends on the following:

-Do you want to route inbound Internet mail for both your on-premises and Exchange Online mailboxes through Microsoft Office 365 and EOP or through your on-premises organization?
+Do you want to route inbound Internet mail for both your on-premises and Exchange Online mailboxes through Exchange Online or through your on-premises organization?

 Do you want to route outbound mail to external recipients from your Exchange Online organization through your on-premises organization (centralized mail transport), or do you want to route it directly to the Internet?